CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 Build the code.

-Change the thermodynamics option from ktherm = 2 to ktherm = 1 in icepack_in, and set sw_redist = .true.
+Change the thermodynamics option from ktherm = 2 to ktherm = 1 in **icepack_in**, and set sw_redist = .true.
 The intent here is to change the namelist option for the current experiment in the case directory.
-Think about what would happen if you change icepack_in in the source code instead (Hint: this experiment should work the same, but what about future experiments?).
+Think about what would happen if you changed **icepack_in** in the source code before creating the case instead (hint: this experiment should work the same, but what about future experiments?).

 Submit the job.
 Have a look at the output.